Skip to main content

 Wintrust, P.O.
 Box 2027, Des Plaines, IL 60017

-When a Wintrust account holder passes away, the next step depends on how the accounts were set up.
-Accounts with beneficiary designations or trust ownership transfer outside of probate.
-Accounts titled solely in the deceased's name require the estate's legal representative to work with Wintrust's Wintrust Private Trust Company, N.A.
-(1-800-856-0212) to access and distribute the funds.
+After a Wintrust account holder dies, accounts with beneficiary designations or trust ownership transfer to the designated recipients without probate.
+Solely-owned accounts require the estate's representative to contact Wintrust's Wintrust Private Trust Company, N.A. at 1-800-856-0212 with the proper legal authority documents.

 Gather the account holder's full name, date of birth, and any known account or policy numbers before contacting Wintrust.
 A certified death certificate is the primary document required to start any claim.